pypeit/PypeIt/doc/mosfire_howto.rst

 See :doc:`master_edges` for further details.

 We can also inspect the ``MasterSlits`` file, which contains the main information on the traced slit edges, organized into left-right slit pairs.
-This is a multi-extension fits file with two `astropy.io.fits.BinTableHDU`_ (for MOSFIRE).
+This is a multi-extension FITS file with two `astropy.io.fits.BinTableHDU`_ (for MOSFIRE).
 The second extension, called ``MASKDEF_DESIGNTAB``, includes all the relevant slitmask design information.
 In this example, ``MASKDEF_DESIGNTAB`` looks like this: